Shaurk31/bubble/README.md

 # Installation

 >**Warning:**
->All operating systems and file sharing programs will deem this application a virus or unsafe, as it is neither a published program nor a error-free build.
+>All operating systems and file sharing programs will deem this application a virus or unsafe, as it is neither a published program nor an error-free build.
 Install at your own risk.

 Feel like testing out the application for yourself?
 Navigate to  ```bubble/install/ ``` and select your desired version and download it.